CAR T-Cell Therapy in Israel

 Engineered CAR T-cells (chimeric antigen receptor T-cell) were invented originally by Prof. Zelig Eshhar from the Weizmann Institute of Science, in Rehovot, Israel.
 Many years later, various health facilities in the United States established the use of these CAR T-cells as a treatment for acute lymphoblastic leukemia (ALL).

-In order to found the CAR-T program for ALL in Israel, Dr. Elad Jacoby, Attending Physician at the Pediatric Hematology and Oncology Department and Investigator in Pediatric Cancer Immunotherapy at the Edmond and Lily Safra Children’s Hospital, Sheba Medical Center, trained at the National Cancer Institute in the US.
+In order to fund the CAR-T program for ALL in Israel, Dr. Elad Jacoby, Attending Physician at the Pediatric Hematology and Oncology Department and Investigator in Pediatric Cancer Immunotherapy at the Edmond and Lily Safra Children’s Hospital, Sheba Medical Center, trained at the National Cancer Institute in the US.
 His unique and comprehensive high-level training enabled the establishment of CAR-T therapy in Israel.

 What is CAR T-Cell Therapy & How Does it Work?

 To administer CAR-T therapy, a doctor extracts blood from the patient, which is then sent to a specialized laboratory where the T-cells are separated from the rest of the blood.
 The next step is to genetically engineer these T-cells, which are a type of immune cell so that they produce chimeric antigen receptors (CARs).
 After the modified T-cells take time to multiply in a laboratory setting, a doctor injects them back into the patient.
 Now they function differently – due to the CARs, these engineered T-cells can recognize tumor cells and destroy them.

 While the T-cells are reproducing, the patient receives chemotherapy that suppresses their immune system.
 In effect, this helps CAR T-cells work more efficiently once they are injected into the patient.
 Altogether, this revolutionary treatment for leukemia takes approximately 10 days, and patients are typically hospitalized for at least two weeks for monitoring.
 Learn more about the processes of CAR T-Cell.
 The number of adults who have undergone this therapy CAR T-cell therapy at Sheba: